fabriciops/loginfo/README.md

 ## Configuration

-Import for your datebase the file apllication.sql.
+Import for your datebase the file loginfo.sql.

+Right away you need to do the migrate for that table "Product" be created in the database.

 Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.